 Widespread consultation with trade unions, employer federations and civil society prior to the revision or drafting of laws designed to promote the rights of persons with disabilities will enable policymakers to profit from the expertise that exists in the community.

 For example, many of the obligations resulting from a law or policy to promote the employment of people with disabilities fall on employers.
 It is therefore of particular importance to ascertain the opinion of employers prior to adopting or amending the law or policy.
 Furthermore, trade unions may be able to provide valuable insights into the problems and effective policies that already exist if they are already actively involved in the promotion of the employment of persons with disabilities.
-Lastly, support from the majority of the disability community (including persons with disabilities, their representative organizations and family members) is essential for the success of any eventual policy.
+Lastly, support from the majority of the disability community is essential for the success of any eventual policy.
 Requests for public comment on any law regarding persons with disabilities will enrich the debate and strengthen the application of the policy after it comes into force.